 - uploadReport - function that uploads generated report.

-- reportStateMachine - state machines that ties above workloads together.
+- reportStateMachine - state machines that ties above compute resources together.

 State machine definitions provide great flexibility.
 In this case, reportStateMachine only retries upload part of our workflow, since regenerating the report (in case of upload failure) would be costly and redundant.